You are here

 The TGA applies a causality rating for the reaction(s) and in some cases requests further clinical or laboratory information from the reporter to allow causality to be assessed.
 Medical officers review serious reports and staff in OPR regularly analyse reporting data to identify potential safety signals.

 Reports are forwarded to the Uppsala Monitoring Centre in Sweden which administers the WHO Collaborating Centre for International Drug Monitoring.
 This global database began in 1968 as a pilot program involving 10 nations, including Australia, and now receives reports from over 80 nations with over 5 million reports in the database.

-The TGA encourages the reporting of all suspected adverse reactions to any medicine available in Australia, including prescription medicines, vaccines and over the counter and complementary medicines.
-The reporting of seemingly insignificant or common adverse reactions can contribute to the TGA's investigation of a potential safety signal.
+The TGA encourages the reporting of all suspected adverse events to medicines available in Australia, including prescription medicines, vaccines, over the counter and complementary medicines.
+The reporting of seemingly insignificant or common adverse events can contribute to the TGA's investigation of a potential safety signal.

 The TGA particularly requests reports of:

 - unexpected reactions (i.e. those reactions that are not described in the Product Information)

 - suspected reactions causing:

 - admission to hospital or prolongation of hospitalisation